Mecklenburg County, North Carolina: Libraries

-The Public Library of Charlotte and Mecklenburg County serves residents of Mecklenburg County.
-Library cards from any branch can be used at all 20 locations.
-The library has an extensive collection (over 1.5 million items) of reference and popular materials including DVDs, books on CD, best sellers, downloadable media, and books.
+The Charlotte Mecklenburg Library is the public library that serves residents of Mecklenburg County.
+Library cards from any branch can be used at all locations and to access digital resources.
+The library has an extensive collection (over 1.5 million items) of fiction and non-fiction books, eBooks and audiobooks (through Libby, Hoopla, and NC Live), and online databases.
+The Archives and Special Collections department houses archival collections related to Mecklenburg County, materials related to state and local government and culture, genealogy, and manages the Robinson-Spangler Carolina Room.

 The Billy Graham Library contains the papers and memorabilia related to the career of the well-known 20th century evangelist, Billy Graham.
+It is open for tours, but does not allow materials to be checked out.

 Healthcare

 Two major healthcare providers exist within Mecklenburg County, Atrium Health, and Novant Health.
 The two healthcare systems combined offer 14 emergency departments throughout Mecklenburg County, including a psychiatric emergency department and two children's emergency departments.
-Two hospitals in the region offer trauma services with one level I trauma center and one level III.
+Two hospitals in the region offer trauma services with one level I trauma center and one level II.
 Atrium Health, legally Charlotte-Mecklenburg Hospital Authority, is the public hospital authority of the county.

 The residents of Mecklenburg County are provided emergency medical service by MEDIC, the Mecklenburg EMS Agency.
 All emergency ambulance service is provided by MEDIC.
 No other emergency transport companies are allowed to operate within Mecklenburg County.
-In the fiscal year 2022, MEDIC responded to over 160,000 calls for service and transported over 107,000 patients.
+In the fiscal year 2024, MEDIC responded to 157,121 calls for service and transported 113,768 patients.
 While MEDIC is a division of Mecklenburg County Government, a board guides and directs MEDIC that consists of members affiliated with Atrium Health, Novant Health and a swing vote provided by the Mecklenburg County Board of Commissioners.
 Atrium and Novant are the two major medical institutions in Charlotte, North Carolina.